All Episodes

 That's not even one person per 7-Eleven in that state.

-Well, count the quick shops and the easy goes and uh all that.
+Well, count the quick shops and the easy goes and all that.

-It's not even how do you get some push-ball?
+It's not even how you get some push-poll.

 I do not understand it.

-Why right now I'm looking at day two of a bunch of smiling, yuckin' it up, laughing Democrats walk out, praise themselves on how they have saved the country by socializing the housing market, nationalizing the housing market.
+Why, right now, I'm looking at day two of a bunch of smiling, yucking it up, laughing Democrats walk out, praise themselves on how they have saved the country by socializing the housing market, nationalizing the housing market.

 And once again, I'm looking at Mayor Daly, and there's Barney Frank standing there.